greendar/ics3_2122/Project_2.md

 # Project 2 #

-Create a library that has a function called **product** that will read a file called numbers.txt, multiply the numbers and return their product.
+Create a library that has a function called **product** that will read a file called **numbers.txt**, multiply the numbers and return their product.

 There will be three numbers.